davidgundry/explicit-framing/README.md

 This is a repository of materials and data for the explicit framing experiment in the Effect of Experiment Framing on Game Data study.

+//TODO: See notes from meeting 11-06-21

+//TODO: see changes.md

 ## Directory Structure

 * `data/` - processed/anonymised data